St Paul's History

 Later developmentsSometime in the last quarter of the 13th century the Church was enlarged eastwards creating the space now occupied by our organ ( built in 1901).

-In the organ space and sadly no longer visible there is another piscina and a three tiered seat or sedilia for the priest and deacons.
+In the organ space, and sadly no longer visible, there is another piscina and a three tiered seat or sedilia for the priest and deacons.

 A further extension took place around 1320 southwards creating a second larger aisle and a great east window.
-The south wall was pulled down to be replaced by purbeck marble pillars and a further wall.
+The south wall was pulled down to be replaced by Purbeck marble pillars and a further wall.

-Martin & St. Paul was formed with one Parochial Church Council).
-By the early 19th Century St. Paul’s was described as ‘a small, mean building’ and in poor repair.
+The worshippers at St. Martin’s were ordered to view St. Paul’s as ‘their proper church’ (fortunately, they seem to have stayed at St. Martin's!).
+(Both parishes continued side by side until the 1970s, when the Parish of St. Martin & St. Paul was formed with one Parochial Church Council).
+By the early 19th Century St. Paul’s was described as ‘a small, mean, building’ and in poor repair.
 All that would change with the advent of William Chesshyre!

 The 19th CenturyThe print of St. Paul's in 1828 shows a rather shabby building in a busy street.
 In 1842 William John Chesshyre arrived as Parish Priest.
 He was a wealthy man who resided in his mother’s house at Barton Court (now Barton Court Grammar School on St. Martin’s Hill/Longport).

-Chesshyre died in his fifties in 1859 but in his seventeen years in the Parish he oversaw a dramatic extension and refurbishment of St. Paul's under George Gilbert Scott as well as the founding of St. Paul's School (closed and demolished in the 1960s).
+Chesshyre died in his fifties in 1859 but in his 17 years in the Parish he oversaw a dramatic extension and refurbishment of St. Paul's under George Gilbert Scott as well as the founding of St. Paul's School (closed and demolished in the 1960s).

 The tower was substantially rebuilt and a third aisle built southwards creating the space we enjoy today.
 An elaborate altarpiece was created in the sanctuary with the choir seated in the traditional chancel under a decorated ceiling.
-A new font replaced the ancient one now stored in the Church cellar in three pieces.
+A new font replaced the ancient one now stored in the church's cellar in three pieces.
 Whatever nave seating existed was replaced by pews provided under a national church scheme to help clergy pew their churches.

-Later changes In 1985 Canon Reg Humphriss oversaw a reordering (programme of interior changes) project that brought the altar forward, removed the altarpiece and moved the choir to the north aisle.
+Later changesIn 1985, Canon Reg Humphriss oversaw a reordering (programme of interior changes) project that brought the altar forward, removed the altarpiece and moved the choir to the north aisle.
 The font was also moved from its traditional place at the back of the Church to its present position.
 This opening up of space reflected changes in worship patterns but it meant the loss of the chapel and the positioning of the choir rather close to the very powerful organ.